-During 2014/15 the Monitoring Officer received 5 complaints, four cases related to Parish Councillors and one related to a District Councillor.
-Two cases were subject to further investigation and the Standards Committee Hearing Panel met once in public during 2014/15 to conduct a hearing into a complaint that had been the subject of an investigation.
+During 2015/16 the Monitoring Officer received eight complaints, three cases related to Parish Councillors and five related to a District Councillor.
+No cases were subject to further investigation and the Standards Committee Hearing Panel did not meet during 2015/16 to conduct a hearing into a complaint that had been the subject of an investigation.